Where to Bet on Heroes of the Storm

-When you look at Heroes of the Storm, it’s easy to think of it as that multiplayer online battle arena (MOBA) game that will forever be in the shadow of juggernauts like Dota 2 and League of Legends.
-Yet, nothing could be further from the truth!
-As a title from Blizzard Entertainment, Heroes of the Storm – also commonly abbreviated as HotS – offers a combination of polished gameplay, fast-paced action, and a diverse cast of playable characters.
+When you look at Heroes of the Storm, it’s easy to think of it as that multiplayer online battle arena (MOBA) game that will forever be in the shadow of juggernauts like Dota 2.
+Yet nothing could be further from the truth!
+As a title from Blizzard Entertainment, Heroes of the Storm offers a combination of polished gameplay, fast-paced action, and a diverse cast of playable characters.

 Throw in a multitude of HotS tournaments with direct support from the game developer, and it’s no wonder that Heroes of the Storm esports is on the rise.
 Naturally, this level of competition is a huge draw for punters from all over the world.
 And if you want to bet on HotS matches, you’ll find a wide selection of markets and Heroes of the Storm betting tips at your disposal.